| Central Asia | ATLAS of Plucked Instruments |

 chitrali

 sitar In the mountainous North Western Frontier Provinces is the town of Chitral.
 In this area a long-neck folk lute is made, called the chitrali sitar.
 The body of the chitrali sitar is carved from a single block of mulberry wood.
-The front is covered with a top of mulberry, with two tiny soundholes in the middle.
+The front is covered with a thin top of mulberry, with some tiny soundholes in the middle.
 The long thick neck (which is also used for the pegbox) is made of mulberry and joined to the body.
 The frets are tied-on nylon (in 3 windings), in a special scale (7 notes to an octave).
 The first 3 frets are coloured nylon.
 There is no groove along the neck.
-The body has some woodcarving.
+The back of the body has some woodcarving.
 There are 3 pegs on the front, and 2 on the left side; they are T-shaped, but round.
 The 5 metal strings go over a wooden nut, underneath a copper winding to the pegs.
-The middle string goes underneath the 4th fret, and at that fret all strings are tuned to the same pitch.
+The middle string goes underneath the 4th fret, and at that fret all strings are tuned to the same note (the middle one an octave higher).
 The first 3 frets seem a bit out of tune.
 All thin metal strings run over a very small loose bridge to one nail in the end of the body.
-The 5 strings (of similar thickness) are at equal distance from each other, although it seems there should be 3 courses, with the firist two played together.
+The 5 strings (of the same thickness) are at equal distance from each other, although it seems there should be 3 courses, with the first two played together.
 Tuning would be c c g cc.
-Playing seems most likely strumming with the index finger, and only left hand fingering the first "course".
+Playing is most likely strumming with the index finger, and only left hand fingering the first "course".
 It is used for folk music, with singing, dancing and jerricans as percussion.
 For a bit more information see Shara.

 |